 I have found the best plants for this particular potting situation are succulents, cacti and sansevieria.
 They are very happy to be on a strict watering schedule, and are much easier to regulate as seasons change and watering needs shift slightly.
 They are also very forgiving if you happen to forget to water them for many weeks or even a few months!

 Tip Two: Understanding the unique requirements of your plant

-After acquiring your plant, leave it in a pot with plenty of drainage for one month to understand it's watering needs.
-If it is a succulent or cactus, place it near a brightly lit window for maximum light exposure.
+After acquiring your plant, leave it in a pot with plenty of drainage for one month to understand its watering needs.
+If it is a succulent or cactus, place it near a brightly lit window or under grow lights for maximum UV exposure.
 I recommend a window with southern or western exposure.
-If you chose a sansevieria or snake plants, it can handle less light and adapts well to most locations (which is why you see them in hotel lobbies and office buildings).
-They are fairly forgiving and generally a low maintenance kind of plant friend.
+If you chose a pothos, zz plant, fern, calathea, or snake plant, these can handle less light and adapt well to most locations (which is why you see them in hotel lobbies and office buildings).
+They are fairly forgiving and generally low maintenance.

 Tip Three: Planting

 After you’ve observed and understood your plant’s watering and light needs, it’s time to plant it in that amazing vessel!
 Look at the vessel and visually dissect it into three parts, like the layers of a cake or a parfait… you’ll be creating a soil parfait!

 -The bottom layer you will place a drainage substrate like pea gravel, activated charcoal, course sand, or a combination.
 You’ll want this layer about an inch or two thick, depending on the size of your vessel.
 That’s your foundation.